ngb1/HW12/README.md

 * Visited the USGS Astrogeology site [here](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) to obtain high resolution images for each of Mar's hemispheres.

-* You needed to click each of the links to the hemispheres in order to find the image url to the full resolution image.
+* I needed to click each of the links to the hemispheres in order to find the image url to the full resolution image.

 * Saved both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
 Used a Python dictionary to store the data using the keys `img_url` and `title`.